-You must complete your project within four years.
+We expect you to complete your project within 12 months from the date of execution of a grant agreement.
 The Program Delegate may approve an extension of time under certain circumstances.

-Eligibility criteria
+3. Eligibility criteria

 We cannot consider your application if you do not satisfy all eligibility criteria.